mgarbs/awesome-friend/README.md

    ```bash
    npm install
    ```
-3. Navigate to the .env file in the project directory and add your OpenAI API key:
+3. Create an .env file in the project directory and add your OpenAI API key:
     ```bash
     OPENAI_API=your-openai-api-key
     ```